james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

 vi isolinux/isolinux.cfg
 ```

 For the purpose of this activity, I opted to create one multi boot iso with multiple options burnt in.
 When you boot with this iso you will be able to select which machine you want to create.
 This is okay, but not exactly a great process.
-I think I'll do another post around automation of this process, I believe there is some out there already, I just need to have a look, so watch this space!
+I think I'll do another post around automation of this process, I believe there are some out there already, I just need to have a look, so watch this space!

 A single boot entry will look like this (however everything after append should be on the same line - I've displayed it this way for readability and hopefully make it easier to understand what information we're giving to the boot process):
 ```text